Jin Young Seung: Chairman of the Joint Chiefs of Staff

 On 1 September 2025, Jin was named by as the nominee for the Chairman of the Joint Chiefs of Staff.
 His appointment is the second time that a three-star ranking officer will be named as Chairman of the Joint Chiefs of Staff following his predecessor Admiral Kim Myung-soo, who was previously named as the commander of the Republic of Korea Fleet before being appointed by former President Yoon Suk Yeol for the post.
 Jin is also the first air force commander in five years to be named for the position following General Won In-choul's appointment to as Chairman of the Joint Chiefs of Staff on 23 September 2020.
 His appointment also comes as part of President Lee's effort to strengthen public trust and confidence in the military after the 2024 martial law crisis and intensifying missile developments by North Korea that prompted the South Korean military to intensify its national deterrence posture.
-Jin's appointment for the post was approved by the National Assembly on 29 September 2025 and later took helm of the post as Chairman of the Joint Chiefs of Staff on the following day, 30 September 2025, and later replaced Admiral Kim Myung-soo.
+Jin's promotion to the rank of general and appointment for the post was approved by the National Assembly on 29 September 2025 and later took helm of the post as Chairman of the Joint Chiefs of Staff on the following day, 30 September 2025, and later replaced Admiral Kim Myung-soo.
 During his stint as Chairman of the Joint Chiefs of Staff, Jin emphasized the need to intensify the military's readiness posture and strengthening the border units along the Korean Demilitarized Zone.
 Jin also apologized for the military's involvement during the martial law crisis and pushed for strengthening the military's deterrence posture by enhancing of “three-axis” system; namely the Kill Chain preemptive strike platform, the Korean Air and Missile Defense system, and the Korea Massive Punishment and Retaliation strategy.
+Jin also inspected military units deployed at Gyeongju ahead of the 2025 APEC Summit, where he conducted a command flight within the area's waters aboard a Boeing P-8 Poseidon aircraft and was briefed on counterterrorism and security planning and operations.